Yyg-Masamba/Heroku/README.md

 **Important Note**

-**UPLOAD ANYTHING HERE: Accounts, Token, Button, Terabox, rcl.conf, shorteners.txt, etc**
+**UPLOAD ANYTHING HERE: Accounts, Token, Button, Terabox, rcl.conf, shorteners.txt, etc or you can upload in bsetting**